-Upon successful completion of the courses and programs in sociology-criminology-social work, students will be able to:
+Upon successful completion of the courses and programs in sociology-criminology-social work, students will demonstrate the following:

-- employ the basic conceptual tools, methods, and theories necessary to address social behavior, social groups and society; - demonstrate ability to document a deepening awareness of society's needs and to exercise their commitment to social justice; - evidence proficiency for working with diverse populations in the public or private sector; - display skills in working with and helping people in the sociology, social work or criminology professions; - exhibit a knowledge base appropriate for graduate study in sociology, social work, criminology and degree programs in other related fields.
+Knowledge: Employ the basic conceptual tools, methods, and theories necessary to address social behavior, social groups, and society. evidence proficiency for working with diverse populations in the public or private sector;

+- Skills: Demonstrate the ability to document a deepening awareness of society's needs and exercise their commitment to social justice. - Citizenship in a Global Environment/Ethics: Provide evidence proficiency for working with diverse populations in the public or private sector. - Diversity Awareness: Display skills in working with and helping people in the sociology, social work, or criminology professions. - Knowledge: Exhibit a knowledge base appropriate for graduate study in sociology, social work, criminology, and degree programs in other related fields.